LSguish/SpaceCreamFinal/README.md

 ## 💻 About the challenge

-Go back to the challenge **“Grid com animações”** of Stage 03 and do a refactoring of your code, translating to English the classes's and ids's comments and names, always as possible.
+Go back to the challenge **“Grid com animações”** of Stage 03 and do a refactoring of your code, translating to English the classes's and ids's comments and names, whenever possible.

 After finished, upload the code to your GitHub's profile, updating the project.